html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 devicePixelRatio.
 You have a 180 DPI screen and want to follow the spec.
 The calculation takes three steps:

-1. Taking into account actual distance the device is held from, compute ideal number of pixels in an inch.
+1. Taking into account the actual distance the device is held from, compute ideal number of pixels in an inch.
 2. Take the ratio between virtual and physical pixel counts to calculate devicePixelRatio.

 As per the spec, we know that at 28 inches, we want there to be 96 virtual pixels per inch.
-However, since it's a smartphone, we might find that people hold our phone closer to their screen than a laptop.
-Let's estimate that distance to be 18 inches.
+However, we might find that people tend to hold their smartphone closer to eyes than a laptop.
+Let's estimate the smartphone viewing distance to be 18 inches.
 Thus the virtual density for the device is `(28/18) * 96`, which is approximately 150 pixels per inch (ppi).

 <figure>
 <img src="/static/demos/high-dpi/calculate-dpr.png"/>